Agents in your GitHub pull request

 This page helps you understand the behavior of the SonarQube Remediation agent and provides additional information about engaging with the agent during the review process of your pull request.

-The SonarQube Remediation agent
+The SonarQube Remediation Agent

-Once the SonarQube Remediation agent is activated as described on the SonarQube Remediation agent page, it's activity can be reviewed in SonarQube Cloud and the agent can be engaged in GitHub on your open PR.
+Once the SonarQube Remediation Agent is activated as described on the SonarQube Remediation Agent page, it's activity can be reviewed in SonarQube Cloud and the agent can be engaged in GitHub on your open PR.

 Agent behavior